-Use picture books as mentor texts to model for your elementary students how to write using sound words or onomatopoeia.
+You can also use these picture books as mentor texts to model for your elementary level students how to write using onomatopoeia pr spimds wprds.
 These books show your young writers the possibilities for incorporating the sense of sound into stories and poems.

 Picture Books To Teach Onomatopoeia